Egg tapping: In other cultures and languages

 In Romania, visitors strike red eggs against one held by the head of the household and exchange the Paschal greeting "Christ has risen!" and "He has risen indeed!"
 The person who keeps an unbroken egg is said to enjoy the longest life.

 In Bulgaria is a similar tradition of egg cracking.
 Adults and children alike each take an egg, then go around tapping each other.
-The belief is that the winner of the egg tapping contest (whoever's egg doesn't crack) will have the best health that year.
+The belief is that the winner of the egg tapping contest (whoever's egg does not crack) will have the best health that year.
 Additionally, when dyeing the eggs, the first egg must be red.
 It is typically preserved until the next year as a token of luck and good health.